payals/pg_audit/README.md

 This is a set of scripts that parse and graph system_monitoring logs.

-Right now it only has the capability to create line graphs of a day's worth og logs.
+Right now it only has the capability to create line graphs of a day's worth of logs.
 The following graphs are available as of now:

 1. Memory Used
 2. CPU Usage